ridercoach/ridercoach.github.io/_projects/a_rsna.md

 ## Kaggle RSNA Pneumonia Detection Challenge

+Most of us probably regard pneumonia as serious but not life-threatening, but for the elderly and for young children, it can be fatal.
+Also, as you may gather from the image below, it is not easily diagnosed.
+The Radiological Society of North America asked Kaggle to help.

 I used the Darknet framework with the "regular" version of the YOLOv2 model.
 I started with the yolov2.weights file and trained for 12,300 iterations with 2000 (1400 training, 600 test) of the labeled images provided by RSNA.